A Tossed Cigarette Helped Solve A 1994 Cold Case Murder

 They say that smoking kills.
-For one man, it might have handed him a death sentence, after his tossed cigarette butt helped police solve a cold case after a DNA breakthrough.
-According to Fox News, Oregon native Richard E. Knapp was finally arrested and brought to trial for a brutal murder in 1994 which had gone cold.
+For one man, it might have handed him a death sentence after his tossed cigarette butt helped police solve a cold case after a DNA breakthrough.
+According to Fox News, Oregon native Richard E. Knapp was finally arrested and brought to trial for a brutal murder in 1994, which had gone cold.

 He was originally arrested in Vancouver during a traffic stop and booked into the Multnomah County Jail before he was extradited to the United States on charges of murder.